More kids are writing today than in the history of the world.

 Reread that sentence.
 It’s an astounding thought!
 We have the Internet to thank for this explosion in writing among young people.
 One of the fastest-growing online genres is called fan fiction.

-The writing of fan fiction has become increasingly popular in recent years, and the vast majority of the writers and readers in this genre of fiction are teenagers.
-It seemed fitting that Brave Writer offer a class in this growing genre of fiction writing.
+The writing of fanfiction has become increasingly popular in recent years, and the vast majority of the writers and readers in this genre of fiction are teenagers.
+Given the continued popularity of this genre, it's important for Brave Writer to offer a course in fanfiction writing.